lostcreation/echo-web-server/README.md

 ```
 Will start up an echo web server, and start logging requests it receives to the terminal.

-For example, if a client requests `http://localhost:8080/my/request/is super`, *EWS* will log the following to the terminal:
+For example, if a client requests "`http://localhost:8080/my/request/is super`", *EWS* will log the following to the terminal:
 ```
 Client [127.0.0.1] Requested: /my/request/is super!
 ```